saracoop/modeling_spotify_api_data/README.md

 feelings and emotions.
 This relationship leads to the idea of aesthetics as an essential factor for music discovery.
 Visual information may improve the efficiency of the search process; it takes a lot less time browsing through a collection of images than listening to clips of songs, and the aesthetics of the multi-sensory experience.

+As a starting place, I was curious whether I could build a Visual AI model that could accurately predict an album's genre or popularity measure.